DDI-TU-Dresden/thonny-wiki/Linux.rst

     > cd ~/Downloads
     > bash thonny-2.1.11.sh

-This script will download and unpack suitable installer for your platform and executes it.
+This script downloads and unpacks suitable installer for your platform and executes it.

 Alternative way for installing
 ------------------------------